conda/conda/docs/source/user-guide/getting-started.rst

 Conda treats Python the same as any other package, so it is easy to manage and update multiple installations.

-To check which Python versions are available to install, run:
+To check which Python versions are available to install, in your Terminal window or an Anaconda Prompt, run:

 .. code::